tlswg/tls13-spec/draft-ietf-tls-tls13.md

 establishment mode from the set indicated by client's "psk_key_exchange_modes extension (PSK alone or with (EC)DHE).
-Note that if the PSK can be used without (EC)DHE then non-overlap in the "supported_groups" parameters need not be fatal.
+Note that if the PSK can be used without (EC)DHE then non-overlap in the "supported_groups" parameters need not be fatal, as it is in the non-PSK case discussed in the previous paragraph.

 The server indicates its selected parameters in the ServerHello as
 follows: